XiongPengNUS/rsome/docs/_site/get_start.md

 model.st(rso.norm(x, inf) <= x[0])  # A Constraint with infinity norm
 ```

-Please note that all functions above can only be used in convex functions, so convex function cannot be applied in equality constraints, and these functions cannot be used for concave inequalities, such as <code>abs(x) >= 2</code> is invalid and gives an error message.
+Note that all functions above can only be used in convex functions, so convex functions cannot be applied in equality constraints, and they cannot be used for concave inequalities.
+For example, <code>abs(x) >= 2</code> is invalid and gives an error message.

 ## Standard forms and solutions <a name="section1.3"></a>